Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

-The spin-connection $\omega_{c}^{ ab}$ has $24$ components owing to anti-symme concerning superscripts.
-In addition, the torsion-less condition provides twelve constraints on the spin-connection field and implies a relation on the Riemann curvature such that:
+The spin connection $\hat\omega_{c}^{ ab}$ has $24$ components due to anti-symme concerning the superscripts.
+In addition, the torsionless condition provides twelve constraints on the spin connection field and implies a relation on the Riemann curvature such that: